 You lose, they win, and it costs you loads of money.

 ‘Once you have received our response, that is the end of our internal complaints procedure.
 If you disagree with our response you can challenge it through the courts using judicial review.
 We are unable to give you advice about this and you might need to get your own independent or legal advice on how to do this.’
-PHSO web site.

-So what is a judicial review?
+What is a judicial review?

-If you decide to go ahead and your case is accepted for judicial review at The High Court you can ask the judge to consider it a case of ‘public interest’ which will mean that you are not liable for PHSO costs if you lose.
-If the judge is not willing to do this (and they rarely are) you will have to be prepared to sign a fat blank cheque to cover both your legal costs and those of the defendant.
+You won’t win if you take PHSO to judicial review and neither will you get any publicity for trying, so putting in legal papers won’t concern them.
+If they think you have a really strong case, which may cause adverse publicity, they often agree to re-investigate in order to quash the action.
+There is no guarantee, however, that the result of a new investigation will be any different.
+If you decide to go ahead and your case is accepted for a judicial review you can ask the judge to consider it a case of ‘public interest’ which will mean that you are not liable for PHSO costs if you lose.
+If the judge is not willing to do this (and they rarely are) you will have to be prepared to sign a blank cheque to cover both your legal costs and those of the defendant.
 (Could be up to £40,000 in total) If you win, (which you won’t) but if you did, for all your trouble the judge would simply order PHSO to review your case again and possibly pay you a small sum of money in compensation.

 If you want to present your own pre-action protocol letter, and there is nothing to stop you doing so, you will find much useful information in this training pack which also has proforma letters.
 How to carry out a JR You may also find this 2017 guide useful Administrative Court – Judicial Review Guide

 If you are looking to find a good Solicitor then use the Chambers guide or the Legal 500 to identify firms that specialise in JR and public law.
 Look at those firms who have won awards or been nominated for legal aid work/pro bono work by the Legal Action Group, the Lawyer and the like.
 Ask how many JRs the solicitor has done personally and how many they have on the go at the moment.
 Solicitors are obliged to give you a quote on fees and to set out clearly how much a case or each stage of a case will cost.
 This should be set out in a very clear letter.
-If they can’t do this, and want to put you ‘on the clock’, forget it.
+If they can’t do this and want to put you ‘on the clock’, forget it.
 Solicitors tend to waste more time on things when they’re not specialists so avoid anyone who isn’t a public law solicitor in the first place.

-The relevant code of conduct link is here http://www.sra.org.uk/solicitors/handbook/code/part2/rule1/content.page and it has a section on costs.
+The relevant code of conduct link for solicitors is here sra.org.uk/solicitors/handbook and it has a section on costs.
 Clients should ask for quotes and ask the solicitor to tell them when they have reached a certain level of costs – e.g. £500 or £1000.
 If anyone tells you that it is hard for them to quote for the whole case, fine, ask them to quote stage by stage e.g. how much to apply for legal aid, read the file, instruct counsel etc. Solicitors really should be able to do this.